Thyroid UK suggests that people keep a note of their test results so that they can see the full picture of their thyroid health.

-There are two types of records.
-GPs have a record of all your clinical information and there is an online record called Summary Care Record (SCR) so that the NHS can share important information about you with clinicians at various stages of your care.
+There are two types of medical records.
+General Practitioners (GPs) have a record of all your clinical information, and there is an online record called Summary Care Record (SCR) so that the NHS can share important information about you with clinicians at various stages of your care.
 You can decide whether or not to opt into an SCR.

-Although you may be asked why you want to access your health records, there is no obligation for you to tell them.
+Although you may be asked why you want to access your health records, there is no obligation for you to tell anyone.

 How can I access my health records?

-You can sign up to GP online services to view parts of your GP record (Summary Care Record) including information about medication, allergies, vaccinations, previous illnesses and test results.
+You can sign up to GP online services to view parts of your Summary Care Record including information about medication, allergies, vaccinations, previous illnesses and test results.
 The service is free and available to everyone who is registered with a GP.

 However, if this option is not available to you, you may need to ask your doctor for access to your medical records to get copies of your test results.